GitBolt/shapefinder/README.md

 # Shape Seeker

-Shape Seeker is an interactive Reddit game where players create and find a hidden shape within a visually complex background made up of other random shapes.
+Shape Seeker is a Reddit game where players create and find a hidden shape within a visually complex background made up of other random shapes.

 ![Shape Seeker Game](assets/title_text.png)